• Disease Overview

 Disease Overview

-Kearns-Sayre syndrome (KSS) is a rare multisystemic disorder.
-An important clinical symptomatic feature is the presence of droopy eyelids (ptosis) in one or both eyes.
-This disease is mostly characterized by three primary findings: progressive paralysis of certain eye muscles (chronic progressive external ophthalmoplegia [CPEO]); abnormal accumulation of colored (pigmented) material on the nerve-rich membrane lining the eyes (atypical retinitis pigmentosa), or pigmentary retinopathy, leading to poor night vision and progressive vision loss; and heart disease such as cardiomyopathy and/or progressive arrhythmia leading to complete heart block.
+Kearns-Sayre syndrome (KSS) is a rare disorder that affects many organs and systems of the body.
+This disease is mostly characterized by three primary findings: progressive paralysis of certain eye muscles (chronic progressive external ophthalmoplegia [CPEO]); abnormal accumulation of colored (pigmented) material on the nerve-rich membrane lining the eyes (atypical retinitis pigmentosa) or pigmentary retinopathy, leading to poor night vision and progressive vision loss; and heart disease such as an enlarged heart muscle (cardiomyopathy) and/or progressive arrhythmia leading to complete heart block.
 Other findings may include muscle weakness, short stature, sensorineural hearing loss, endocrine issues such as diabetes mellitus and hypoparathyroidism (which can cause hypocalcemia) and/or the loss of ability to coordinate voluntary movements (ataxia) due to problems affecting part of the brain (cerebellum).
-In some patients, KSS may be associated with other disorders and/or conditions.
+An important feature is the presence of droopy eyelids (ptosis) in one or both eyes.
+In some people, KSS may be associated with other disorders and/or conditions.

 KSS belongs (in part) to a group of rare disorders known as mitochondrial encephalomyopathies.
-Mitochondrial encephalomyopathies are disorders in which a defect in genetic material (DNA) arises from a part of the cell structure (mitochondria), that produces energy (in the form of adenosine triphosphate, or ATP) causing the brain and muscles to function improperly due to lack of energy (encephalomyopathies).
-In these disorders, abnormally high numbers of defective mitochondria are present.
-In approximately 80 percent of affected individuals with KSS, tests will reveal missing genetic material (deletion) involving the unique DNA in mitochondria (mtDNA).
+In these disorders there is a change (variant) in a gene in the mitochondria, the cell structure that produces energy (in the form of adenosine triphosphate, or ATP).
+A lack of energy results in the brain and muscles not functioning properly and this is called an encephalomyopathy.
+People with these disorders have an abnormally high number of mitochondria with a gene variant.
+In about 80% of people with KSS, genetic testing shows missing (deleted) mitochondrial DNA (mtDNA).

 • Next section >